Forest Therapy

 How can forest therapy nourish you?

-Forest therapy is the practice of spending time in nature with the intention of connecting with it in a way that invites healing.
+Forest therapy is the practice of spending time in nature to connect with it in a way that invites healing.
 It involves taking the time to experience nature with the five senses of sight, hearing, taste, smell and touch[1] and giving the forest access to our emotional, physical, psychological, and spiritual being.

 While there are known benefits from being in nature, forest therapy is different from outdoor activities such as hiking or even bushwalking.
 More than simply an activity, it is intended to be a practice where one builds a partnership with nature[4] and learns to treat it with care and tenderness, instead of treating it simply as a resource from which to obtain benefits.